 April 1, 1995: ‘Disney’s Blizzard Beach’ debuted with a winter theme and a 12-story waterslide, Disney said.

 Disney's Blizzard Beach Resort (Photo from Walt Disney World)

 April 22, 1995: The ‘Disney Conservation Fund’ is said to have formed, providing support for conservation organizations saving wildlife and protecting nature.
 The fund has directed $100 million since to nonprofits.

-July 15, 1995: ‘Disney’s Wedding Pavilion’ reportedly opened at on the shores of the Seven Seas Lagoon.
+July 15, 1995: ‘Disney’s Wedding Pavilion’ reportedly opened on the shores of the Seven Seas Lagoon.

-October 1, 1996: Walt Disney World’s 25th-anniversary kicked off with a year-long celebration, new entertainment, and Cinderella’s Castle decorated as a giant birthday cake, the theme park company said.
+October 1, 1996: Walt Disney World’s 25th-anniversary kicked off with a year-long celebration, new entertainment, and Cinderella Castle decorated as a giant birthday cake, the theme park company said.

 Cinderella Castle décor for the 25th anniversary of Walt Disney World Resort in 1996 in Lake Buena Vista, Fla.
 (Photo from Walt Disney World)

 March 28, 1997: The 220-acre ’ESPN Wide World of Sports Complex’ is said to have opened with outdoor playing fields, baseball/softball diamonds, a track and field complex, a fieldhouse, and a 9,500-seat ballpark.
-Over time, two more fieldhouses, an ESPN broadcast center, and more outdoor playing fields were added.
+Over time, two more fieldhouses, a broadcast center, and more outdoor fields were added.